Sylvia Sidney

-Sylvia Sidney (born Sophia Kosow; August 8, 1910 – July 1, 1999) was an American stage, screen and film actress whose career spanned over 70 years.
+Sylvia Sidney (born Sophia Kosow; August 8, 1910 – July 1, 1999) was an American stage, screen, and film actress whose career spanned 70 years.
 She rose to prominence in dozens of leading roles in the 1930s.
 She was nominated for the Academy Award for Best Supporting Actress for her performance in Summer Wishes, Winter Dreams in 1973.
-She later gained attention for her role as Juno, a case worker in the afterlife, in Tim Burton's 1988 film Beetlejuice, for which she won a Saturn Award as Best Supporting Actress.
+She later gained attention for her role as Juno, a case worker in the afterlife, in Tim Burton's 1988 film Beetlejuice, for which she won a Saturn Award for Best Supporting Actress.

 Early life

 Sidney was born Sophia Kosow in the Bronx, New York, the daughter of Rebecca (née Saperstein), a Romanian Jew, and Victor Kosow, a Russian-Jewish immigrant who worked as a clothing salesman.
 Her parents divorced by 1915, and she was adopted by her stepfather Sigmund Sidney, a dentist.
 Her mother became a dressmaker and renamed herself Beatrice Sidney.
 Now using the surname Sidney, Sylvia became an actress at the age of 15 as a way of overcoming shyness.
 As a student of the Theater Guild's School for Acting, she was praised by theater critics for her performances.
 In 1926, she made her first film appearance as an extra in D.W.
 Griffith's The Sorrows of Satan.